DhebaRam/ems_web_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+/*

+firebase init

+?
+What do you want to use as your public directory? build/web ?
+Configure as a single-page app (rewrite all urls to /index.html)?
+Yes ?
+Set up automatic builds and deploys with GitHub?
+No

+flutter build web

+firebase deploy --only hosting

+*/